x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 2. In the list view, in the **On** column next to the rule's name, select the check box to enable the rule or clear it to disable the rule.

-### Use the Shell to enable or disable a journal rule
+### Use Exchange Online PowerShell to enable or disable a journal rule

 This example enables the rule Contoso.